junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 Dean chuckles, "Sounds like someone I'd like to meet."

-Cas smiles with him, "You'll like them."
+Cas smiles with him, "Yes, I think you'll like him.
+You'll like all of them."

 Quietness fall between them again.
 Calm and comfortable.
 They just sit there, with only moonlight filtering through broken windows and the door.